recent listens

 Like Haino's earlier Aihiyo project (also with Kawaguchi), Haino's work with the Hardy Rocks consists almost solely of covers, mostly pulled from 1960s American and British hits, though the performances on this album tend to hew closer to the originals than Aihiyo did.
 These are not to say that these are simple, straight covers--really, far from it.
 My favorite track on this album is "(I Can't Get No) Satisfaction," which takes the guts of the Stones' original and splatters them across the concrete, transforming the original groovy riff into something more akin to Swans' Cop.
 Truth be told, I've never liked the Stones' version too much because it felt fundamentally dishonest; you take one look at Mick Jagger and you know that he finds plenty of satisfaction in all areas of his life.
 When Haino belts out "I can't get no satisfaction," you really believe it.
 Other stand-out tracks for me are "Blowin' in the Wind" and "Summertime Blues," both of which allow some of the most mythical parts of Haino lore--that his first instrument was the harmonica, and that his first band was a Blue Cheer cover group with Takashi Mizutani--to bear a little fruit.

 The strangest thing about this project as a long-time Haino fan is how consistent the performances are.
 That is to say, you can find numerous videos of Haino and the Rocks performing these songs, and all of the performances are practically identical--they're structured, consistent, and almost entirely without improvisation.
-While Haino has performed many consistent songs throughout his career (most notable Fushitsusha tracks like "ここ"), these were more like ruminations on set structures and ideas than note-for-note rehearsed performances.
+While Haino has performed many consistent songs throughout his career (most notably Fushitsusha tracks like "ここ"), these were more like ruminations on set structures and ideas than note-for-note rehearsed performances.
 Perhaps this is due Haino acting mostly as a vocalist, perhaps he just wanted to do something different from his normal output, I don't know.
 Has he done something this composed since the Lost Aaraaf days?
 Any Haino experts out there that can shed light on this?

 I should also say that while I've focused most of this review squarely on Haino, it's certainly not fair to discount or ignore the work of the Hardy Rocks.
-These guys are not just "Haino's backing band" or something--in fact, it seems to me that they're the primary musical force here, and that Haino is sortof a fellow traveller.
+These guys are not just "Haino's backing band" or something--in fact, it seems to me that they're the primary musical force here, and that Haino is sortof a fellow traveler.
 The musicianship on this album is really nice--I like the subdued, lumbering drums, and the guitar tone is suitably angular and harsh.
 There are a few guitar solos here, and while they never verge into pure freakouts they're definitely never too straight or boring.
 I would have liked to hear Haino's guitar work on this album, but it probably would have overpowered the rest of the music unless he really held back, which would be missing the point.

 Overall I really enjoy this album.
 I think that if you're relatively new to Keiji Haino and his style of music, this could be a good entry-point.
 If you're like me and already familiar, it's a wonderful mutation and change of pace.
 I would easily consider this one of my favorites of his massive discography.